-In 2018, we spent around $9 billion with more than 30,000 suppliers globally, who provided products and services that ranged from raw materials to transporting finished goods.
+In 2019, we spent approximately $9 billion with more than 30,000 suppliers globally for raw materials, indirect products and services, and the transport of finished goods.
 We expect these suppliers and their subcontractors to fully comply with all applicable laws and to adhere to internationally recognized environmental, social and governance standards.
 Our Global Code of Ethics, Supplier Sustainability Policy and Global Supplier Code of Conduct clearly state our expectations for every supplier.

 - Policies, including sustainability, code of conduct, anti-corruption and bribery, human rights, conflict minerals, proprietary technology, health and safety and environmental sustainability;